 Conduct cases that are incomplete, due to factors such as the student’s not responding to conduct charges or not fulfilling an educational consequence, remain a conduct record until required actions are completed by the student.
 Registration for subsequent terms or the conferral of academic degrees may be withheld pending the resolution of allegations of student misconduct.

 The following educational consequences may be imposed upon groups or organizations:

 Temporary or Provisional Orders – In addition to the authority granted in section 2.3 of this Code, the Dean of Students is empowered to impose temporary or provisional orders ex parte to preserve the status quo or to prevent the potential endangerment of persons or property.
 Such temporary or provisional orders are not intended to replace a hearing before a hearing authority.
 Such an order is intended to place parameters on individual behavior in order to avoid the necessity of a conduct hearing and allow the status quo to be maintained.
-Generally, such orders should be limited to those circumstances where the Dean has good cause to believe that the student, or the student’s behavior, poses a threat to the status quo of the University community or member(s).
+Generally, such orders should be limited to those circumstances where the Dean has good cause to believe that the student, or the student’s behavior, poses a threat to the status quo of the university community or member(s).
 A student shall receive a written copy of the order, which specifies the conditions of the order, the duration of the order, the consequence for violation of the order, and how the record of the order will be maintained.
-Conduct Advisors may issue no-contact directives or temporary bans from campus property when approved by the Dean of Students.
+During a sexual violence or other Title IX investigation, conduct officers and/or hearing authorities may issue such interim measures as are appropriate to protect a complainant such as class or residence hall reassignment, no-contact directives or temporary bans from campus property when approved by the Dean of Students.

 A student receiving a temporary or provisional order may seek relief from the Vice President for Student Affairs.
 The student shall request relief in writing.
 Upon review, the Vice President can amend the conditions of the order or remove the order.